 You can help by:

-- Destroying, or holding for future use, any unused live bait.
+- Destroy, or hold for future use, any unused live bait.

-- Remembering that blue catfish and their hybrids cannot be stocked in privately-owned ponds and lakes.
+- Remember that blue catfish and their hybrids cannot be stocked into privately-owned ponds and lakes.

 - Report suspicious and illegal activity to 1-800-237-5712.